 4. Field Name

 The field name is a unique identifier for each field.
-Therefore, no two fields can have the same field name on the same form.
+Therefore, two field names cannot be the same on the same form.
 Among other things, the field name is used to sync data between collections in GEVME.
 For more information on data syncing, see the article Syncing Fields Across GEVME.

 5. Instructions to User